Sending all-staff emails certainly has its advantages.

-Aside from the stressful situations that can arise from an all-staff email gone awry, employees are still overwhelmed by email.
 Every message splits their attention and reduces the time they have to do their actual work.

-So what’s the most effective alternative to the dreaded all-staff email?
+Which brings us to the question: what’s the most effective alternative to the dreaded all-staff email?

 They’ve been segmenting their mailing lists into smaller, targeted lists based on location, age, gender, interests, purchase history, and more.
 While tailoring unique messaging to each of these segments sounds like extra work, it's certainly effective.